 TRUTH IS THE MOUTH OF THE FATHER

-Each one loves truth because truth is the mouth of the father.
+Each one of the all loves truth because truth is the mouth of the father.
 His tongue is the holy spirit.
 Whoever touches truth touches the mouth of the father by his tongue at the time when one will receive the holy spirit.

-This is the manifestation of the father and his revelation to his eternal beings.
+These are the manifestation of the father and his revelation to the all, his eternal beings.
 He revealed what is hidden in him and explained it.
 For who is it who exists if it is not the father himself?
-All the spaces are his emanations.
-They knew that they stem from him as children from a perfect man.
-They knew that they had not yet received form, nor had they yet received a name, every one of which the father produces.
-If they at that time receive the form of his knowledge, though they are truly in him, they do not know him.
+The spaces called the all are his emanations.
+The all knew that they stem from him as children from a perfect man.
+The all knew that they had not yet received form, nor had they yet received a name, every one of which the father produces.
+If the all at that time receive the form of his knowledge, though the all are truly in him, they do not know him.
 But the father is perfect.
 He knows every space that is within him.
-If he pleases, he reveals anyone whom he desires by giving him a form and by giving him a name; and he does give a name and cause to come into being.
+If he pleases, he reveals anyone whom he desires by giving them a form and by giving them a name; and he does give a name and cause to come into being.
 Those who do not yet exist are ignorant of him who created them.
 I do not say, then, that those who do not yet exist are nothing.
 But they are in him who will desire that they exist when he pleases, like an event that is going to happen.
 On the one hand, he knows, before anything is revealed, what he will produce.
 On the other hand, the fruit that has not yet been revealed does not know anything nor is anything either.
 Thus each space that, on its part, is in the father comes from the existent one, who, on his part, has established it from the nonexistent.
 For whoever has no root has no fruit, but although thinking, “I have come into being,” that one will perish.
 For this reason, whoever does not exist at all will never exist.

 WAKING UP AND COMING TO KNOWLEDGE

-What, then, is that which he wants such a one to think?
+What, then, is that which he wants such the all to think?
 “I am like the shadows and phantoms of the night.”
-When morning comes, this one knows that the fear that had been experienced was nothing.
+When morning comes, the all knows that the fear that had been experienced was nothing.

-Thus they were ignorant of the father; he is the one whom they did not see.
+Thus the all were ignorant of the father; he is the one whom the all did not see.
 Since there had been fear and confusion and a lack of confidence and double-mindedness and division, there were many illusions that were conceived by them, as well as empty ignorance—as if they were fast asleep and found themselves a prey to troubled dreams.

 The spirit came to this person in haste when the person was awakened.
-Having given its hand to the one lying prone on the ground, it placed him firmly on his feet, for he had not yet stood up.
+Having given its hand to the one lying prone on the ground, it placed that one firmly on their feet, for they had not yet stood up.
 This gave them the means of knowing the knowledge of the father and the revelation of his son.
-For when they saw it and listened to it, he permitted them to take a taste of and to smell and to grasp the beloved son.
+For when they saw it and listened to it, he permitted the all to take a taste of and to smell and to grasp the beloved son.

 THE SON REVEALS THE WORD OF THE FATHER